Difficult Business English Words for Spanish Speakers to Pronounce

 /ma djo ri tee/ /ma yo ri tee/

 Would you like to avoid classic grammar mistakes that Spanish speakers make in their Business English?

-Check out the Fluency Space mailing list for diagrams such as this one to avoid classic Spanish mistakes and sound more professional!
+Check out the Fluency Space mailing list for diagrams such as these to avoid classic Spanish mistakes!